Orchids For Sale in the Minneapolis & St. Paul Metro

 - The well-known flavor of vanilla actually comes from the seed pods of an orchid called Vanilla planifolia.

-Stop in today to one of our retail locations to take a look at the spectrum of lovely orchids we offer and talk to one of our service professionals about the variety that’s best for your home.
+Stop in today to one of our retail locations to take a look at the selection of lovely orchids we offer and talk to one of our service professionals about the variety that’s best for your home.
 Please call us for orchid availability, since it varies by season and store.